Originally published December, 2015 and completely updated October, 2018.

 But what does that mean, exactly?

-According to Section 4.1 of Part 1, high quality pages possess the following characteristics:
+According to Section 4.1 of Part 1, high-quality pages possess the following characteristics:

 - A “satisfying amount” of high-quality MC, including a title that’s appropriately descriptive/helpful

-- The website has a good reputation
+- The website (or the MC creator) has a good reputation

-- Poor MC
+- Poor, low-quality MC

 - Unsatisfying amounts of MC for the purpose of the page (a dense topic with little information, for example)